 Love the look

-This classic Dualit four-slice Classic toaster comes from an iconic British brand and is now available in the new Naturals collection, which also includes matching kettles.
-The new colours are curated in collaboration with colour and trend forecaster Anna Starmer and comprises four hues inspired by nature.
+This Classic Dualit four-slice toaster comes from an iconic British brand and is now available in the Naturals collection, which also includes matching kettles.
+The new colours are curated in collaboration with colour and trend forecaster Anna Starmer, and comprises four hues inspired by nature.
 This four-slice model is packed with innovative features and functions to make life simpler every day.

 These benefit from a protective natural mineral layer (Mica) that covers the filaments, making them virtually unbreakable and easy to keep clean.
 The extra ‘winds per square cm’ on the ProHeat® Elements ensure that bread is toasted more evenly.

-This is handy for removing smaller slices and things like little muffins or crumpets that don’t always pop up properly to reach.
+This is handy for removing smaller slices and things like little muffins or crumpets that don’t always pop up properly, or enough to reach.

 These include a defrost setting, so you can add frozen slices – ideal for when you run out of a fresh loaf.